 Tenant portals deliver an array of benefits but in this case, we’re addressing specifically their impact on timely rent payments.
 The portal isn’t just a place to communicate with management; it also clearly lists rent, fees, deposits and other amounts due, and on what schedule.
 It’s also a great place for reminders of overdue rent.
 So there’s no gray area, and no need for a tenant to dig their lease out of a drawer somewhere or call to check where they stand.

 Portals are for payments, too

 There’s another aspect of tenant portals that reduce late rent payments: they make paying rent and other fees incredibly easy.
-Renters can pay online at their convenience, using credit card, ACH or other means.
-The inconvenience of writing a check and mailing or dropping it off to an office is a common reason for late payments, and the online payment system eliminates this completely.
+Renters can pay online at their convenience, using a credit card, ACH or other means.
+The inconvenience of writing a check and mailing or dropping it off at an office is a common reason for late payments, and the online payment system eliminates this completely.
 Renters receiving a rent reminder or late notice via the portal can simply jump right to the payment feature and get it taken care of.

 Become more aware of late payments

 Your property management software should seamlessly integrate your accounting with your property and tenant information.
 You see not only the invoices and expenses that come in for a specific property, you also see the accounts receivable.
 This gives you a heads-up when tenants have neglected to pay their rent, and allows you to easily track what's due and ensure that you follow up, especially if this is a pattern over time – as your software will quickly show you.

-These tips will help you keep those payments coming in the way they should, with a minimum of emails, calls, pleas and threats.
-Implement them and you’ll find your life and cash flow are markedly improved!
-Learn more about Propertyware’s online rent payment solution in this video.
+These tips will help you keep those payments coming in the way they should, with a minimum of emails, calls, pleas, and threats.
+Implement them and you’ll find your life and cash flow is markedly improved!
+Learn more about Propertyware's online rent payment solution in this video.